OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:39

-Azariah fathered Helez, and Helez fathered Eleasah,
+Azariah was the father of Helez, and Helez was the father of Eleasah,

 ## 1 Chronicles 2:40

-Eleasah fathered Sismai, and Sismai fathered Shallum,
+Eleasah was the father of Sismai, and Sismai was the father of Shallum,

 ## 1 Chronicles 2:41